Apprenticeship Program Providers

 3. Once approved, providers may offer WCG-A to eligible apprentices.

 - Apprentices submit application to sponsors: Sponsors will determine individual eligibility based on apprentice’s financial information.

 - Sponsors distribute funds: WSAC pays participating programs.
 Sponsors then pay apprentices.

 What is the “administrative capability” that participating providers must demonstrate?

 At a minimum, participating providers will need to demonstrate an ability and willingness to:

-- Promote, collect, and review financial aid applications.
+- Promote, collect, and review financial aid applications, and make awards

 - Determine program costs relevant to WCG-A, such as instructional costs/tuition, equipment, and supplies.

 - Request payment via an online portal, and manage repayment obligations